veyon/docs/admin/ldap.rst

 .. index:: TLS certificate verification

 TLS certificate verification
     This setting determines how the security certificate of the LDAP server is to be checked when the encrypted connection is established.
 With the default setting *System defaults*, depending on the operating system, an attempt is made to verify the certificate using the root certificates installed system-wide.
 The Windows certificate store is not taken into account here, so that a separate CA certificate file may have to be stored.
-With the the *Never* setting, the server certificate is not verified at all.
+With the *Never* setting, the server certificate is not verified at all.
 This however allows for case man-in-the-middle attacks and should therefore only be used in exceptional cases.
 The *User-defined CA certificate file* setting ensures that the certificate check is performed on the basis of a specified CA certificate file.

     **Default:** *System defaults*